godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

     0xa3860e6000000000a3860e6000000000000000000000
     ````

     This contains the [PoAData](https://github.com/xxuejie/clerkb/blob/f5455b1bbc3155fdd0e4dd96cf0667cc22098a8b/src/config.ts#L16) data structure in a [customized](https://github.com/xxuejie/clerkb/blob/f5455b1bbc3155fdd0e4dd96cf0667cc22098a8b/src/config.ts#L120) serialization format.
-The PoA lock script uses PoAData cell to update round internal information, such as starting point of current round interval, and progress in current round interval.
+The PoA lock script uses PoAData cell to update round interval information, such as the starting point and progress of current round interval.
 * The identity of each aggregator is proved using the same [owner lock technique](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md#owner-lock-script) as used in sUDT: the aggregator include a special input cell in the current transaction, the input cell's lock script hash must match the identity included in the PoASetup cell.
 * The aggregators can also start a vote to update the contents in the PoASetup cell.
 For example, when an aggregator behaves badly, either by not issuing blocks, or issuing too many invalid blocks, the other aggregators can start a vote to upgrade the PoASetup cell, hence removing the misbehaved aggregator.
-Another example here, is that in the event of congested network, aggregators can vote to alter the round intervals for better performance.
+Another example is that in the event of congested network, aggregators can vote to alter the round intervals for better performance.

 # Actions